Quantile Importance Sampling: Quantile Importance Sampling

 Let us consider the slightly modified alternative presentation of nested sampling by \citet{polson2014vertical}.
 In \citep{polson2014vertical}, the evidence $Z = \int_0^1 \Lambda(s) \d s$ is approximated at $n_{\rm iter} \doteq n$ grid points $1 \equiv s_0 > s_1 > s_2 > \cdots > s_{n} > 0)$ by a numerical integration rule:

-The trapezoid rule can be also written as $\hat{Z}_{NS} = \half\sum_{i=1}^{n}(s_{i-1} - s_{i})\{\Lambda(s_{i-1})+\Lambda(s_i)\}$.
-In the case of nested sampling, one can use the deterministic grid points $s_i = \exp(-i/n)$ for $i = 1, \ldots, m$ for a moderate $n$ and a large $m$. \citet{polson2014vertical} recommends a modest $m = 20$ and a large $n = 1000$.
+The trapezoidal rule can also be written as $\widehat{Z}_{\mathrm{NS}} = \tfrac{1}{2}\sum_{i=1}^{n} (s_{i-1}-s_i)\{\Lambda(s_{i-1})+\Lambda(s_i)\},$ with the deterministic grid $s_i=\exp(-i/n)$ for $i=1,\ldots,n$.
+For nested sampling we typically take a large number of grid points $n$ and a modest number of live points $m$; \citet{polson2014vertical} recommend $n=1000$ and $m=20$.
 For a generic problem, \citet{ashton2022nested} recommends choosing the number of live points bearing in mind the trade-off between increased run-time and decreasing uncertainty (or increasing precision), and the possible multi-modal nature of the constrained prior.

 The rationale for the deterministic choice $s_i = \exp(-i/n)$ follows from two facts: (a) the `volume' variable $Z(y)$ is uniformly distributed (see Lemma \ref{lemma:lorenz}) and (b) the $i^{th}$ order statistics from $n$ $\UnifRV(0,1)$ random sample has a $\BetaRV(i, n-i+1)$ distribution.
 It follows that, at every step, the outermost sample discarded will be distributionally same as the maximum order statistics of $n$ IID $\UnifRV(0,1)$ random variables, distributed as a $\rm{Beta}(n,1)$ random variate.
 This leads to $\E(s_i) = n/(1+n) \approx \e^{-1/n}$.
 Since the subsequent grid points can be thought of as maximal order statistics of $n$ draws from a scaled uniform: $s_0 \equiv 1$, $s_i = t_i s_{i-1}$, where $t_i$'s are the compression factors at each step and $\E(\log(t_i)) \approx -1/n$, leading \citet{skilling2006nested}'s `crude implementation' with $s_i = \exp(-i/n)$.
 The \textit{usual} approximation for evidence $Z$ is now straightforward, using any numerical integration rule like \eqref{eq:ns-polson}, using a rectangular or trapezoidal rule.
 It is important to remember that the knowledge of the functional form of $\Lambda(\cdot)$ is \textit{not required} as one can simulate points on the Lorenz curve iteratively, as long as one can simulate from the prior distribution subject to a constraint on the likelihood.
 We discuss this in the next section.